realA10001986/Time-Circuits-Display/README.md

 Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.

 Note that the alarm is recurring, ie it rings every day at the programmed time, unless disabled.
-Also note, as mentioned, that the alarm is relative to your actual *present time*, not the time displayed (eg after a time travel).
-It can, however, be configured to be based on the time displayed, in the config portal.
+Also note, as mentioned, that the alarm is by default relative to your actual *present time*, not the time displayed (eg after a time travel).
+It can, however, be configured to be based on the time displayed, in the Config Portal.

 If the alarm is set and enabled, the dot in the present time's minute field is lit.